Quick Start#

 add_library(add_one_cpu SHARED compile/add_one_cpu.cc)

 Artifact.
-The resulting add_one_cpu.so and add_one_cuda.so are minimal libraries that are agnostic to:
+The resulting add_one_cpu.so and add_one_cuda.so are small libraries that are agnostic to:

 • Python version/ABI.
-It is not compiled/linked with Python and depends only on TVM-FFI’s stable C ABI;
+They are not compiled or linked with Python and depend only on TVM-FFI’s stable C ABI;

-• Languages, including C++, Python, Rust or any other language that can interop with C ABI;
+• Languages, including C++, Python, Rust, or any other language that can interop with the C ABI;

-• ML frameworks, such as PyTorch, JAX, NumPy, CuPy, or anything with standard DLPack protocol.
+• ML frameworks, such as PyTorch, JAX, PaddlePaddle, NumPy, CuPy, or any array library that implements the standard DLPack protocol.

 Ship Across ML Frameworks#

-TVM-FFI’s Python package provides tvm_ffi.load_module(), which can load either the add_one_cpu.so or add_one_cuda.so into tvm_ffi.Module.
+TVM-FFI’s Python package provides tvm_ffi.load_module() to load either add_one_cpu.so or add_one_cuda.so into a tvm_ffi.Module.

 import tvm_ffi